 - loss of wages/earnings, or

 For the purpose of this policy, impairment plus a loss of earning capacity refers to disability in pre-1990 claims.

-Once entitlement has been determined and the initial payment has been made, decision-makers are responsible for issuing wage loss benefits or loss of earnings benefits and monitoring the treatment and recovery of the worker.
+Once entitlement has been determined and the initial payment has been made, the WSIB is responsible for issuing wage loss benefits or loss of earnings benefits and monitoring the treatment and recovery of the worker.

 Length of disability/impairment

-Decision-makers monitor, assess and weigh the health care information in the worker's claim file to determine whether the worker has recovered from his/her work-related injury/disease.
+The WSIB monitors, assesses and weighs the health care information in the worker's claim file to determine whether they have recovered from their work-related injury/disease.

 - pre-existing conditions, see 15-02-03, Pre-existing Conditions